DTyler-Arine/DTyler-Arine/README.md

 - 💞️ I’m looking to collaborate on (whatever my boss tells me to do, right now, at least).
 - 📫 How to reach me mtyler@arine.io
 - 😄 Pronouns: she/her/don't call me late for supper
 - ⚡ Fun fact: The most common type of AI is an Expert System.
-Expert Systems help radiologies read xrays, doctors diagnose diseases, mechanics fix cars, and pilots fly airplanes.
-No one panics about expert systems taking over the world.
+Expert Systems help radiologists read xrays, doctors diagnose diseases, mechanics fix cars, and pilots fly airplanes.
+Expert Systems have been in use for decades.
+No one panics about expert systems or spawning terminators or taking over the world.

 <!---
 DTyler-Arine/DTyler-Arine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.